mozilla-services/duopull-lambda/README.md

 # Lambda Function for Duo Log Collection

-This is a Lambda function that pulls administration/authentication/telephony logs from the Duo API and pushes them into the a logging pipeline via a Kinesis stream.
+This is a Lambda function that pulls administration/authentication/telephony logs from the Duo API and pushes them into a logging pipeline via a Kinesis stream.

 ## Basic operation